venysssssssssss/AwsOverview/README.md

 - **Compliance** with data governance and legal requirements: data never leaves a region without your explicit permission.
 - **Proximity** to customers: reduced latency.
-- **Available** services within a Region: new services and new features aren't available in every Region.
+- **Available services** within a Region: new services and new features aren't available in every Region.
-- **Pricing**: pricing varies region to region and is transparent in the service pricing page.
+- **Pricing** pricing varies region to region and is transparent in the service pricing page.
 - **Capacity is unlimited in the cloud, you do not need to worry about it.
 The 4 points of considerations when choosing an AWS Region are: compliance with data governance and legal requirements, proximity to customers, available services and features within a Region, and pricing.**

 ### 2.12.
 AWS Availability Zones

 - Each region has many availability zones (usually 3, min is 2, max is 6).
-Example:
+- Example:
   - ap-southeast-2a
   - ap-southeast-2b
   - ap-southeast-2c